glnmario/glnmario.github.io/index.md

 **LinkedIn**: [linkedin/mario-giulianelli](https://www.linkedin.com/in/mario-giulianelli/)

+## About me
-PhD candidate at the [Institute for Logic, Language and Computation](https://www.illc.uva.nl) of the University of Amsterdam, I work in the [Dialogue Modelling Group](https://staff.fnwi.uva.nl/r.fernandezrovira/dialogue-group.php) under the supervision of [Raquel Fernández](https://staff.fnwi.uva.nl/r.fernandezrovira/).
+PhD candidate at the [Institute for Logic, Language and Computation](https://www.illc.uva.nl) of the [University of Amsterdam](https://www.uva.nl/en), I work in the [Dialogue Modelling Group](https://staff.fnwi.uva.nl/r.fernandezrovira/dialogue-group.php) under the supervision of [Raquel Fernández](https://staff.fnwi.uva.nl/r.fernandezrovira/).

 I am in love with language interaction and I analyse, model, and try to understand language production and comprehension with computational methods.

-My main research goal is proposing and evaluating models of semantic reasoning and pragmatic inference that can be applied to tasks such as dialogue modelling, probabilistic language modelling, and representation learning.
-I am also interested in prycho- and sociolinguistic studies of variation and change as they can help building more resilient and human-compatible language technologies.
+My main research goal is proposing and evaluating models of semantic reasoning and pragmatic inference that can be applied to tasks such as dialogue modelling, neural language modelling, and representation learning.
+I am also interested in psycho- and sociolinguistic studies of variation and change as they provide insights into how to build more resilient and human-compatible language technologies.

-## Bio
+### It's me, Mario
 Born and raised in Italy, I spent three years in Germany as a undergraduate student of Computational Linguistics at the [University of Tübingen](https://uni-tuebingen.de/en/) and then moved to Amsterdam for a Master's degree in Artificial Intelligence.
 During my Bachelor's studies, I worked both as a teaching and as a research assistant for the Department of General and Computational Linguistics ([SfS](https://uni-tuebingen.de/en/faculties/faculty-of-humanities/departments/modern-languages/department-of-linguistics/)), and I served a five-month internship in the IBM department for Social Media Analytics.
 As a Master's student, I have collected more teaching and research experience, collaborating with an interdisciplinary set of ILLC scholars and students.
 I graduated with a thesis on the detection and analysis of lexical semantic change.
--->
 <!--
 In July 2017 I graduated with a thesis that proposes [new methods](https://arxiv.org/abs/1708.03910) for the analysis of affective text.